-The NRI noted in the executive summary that these findings aligned very closely with those of previous habitat studies conducted by the New York State Department of Environmental Conservation (NYSDEC) and Hudsonia, Ltd., a not-for-profit institute for environmental research and education.
-(City of Kingston, NY Natural Resources Inventory 2018.
-Appendix F, Section 1.
-Species Tables from: 2014 Natural Areas and Wildlife in Your Community: A Habitat Summary Prepared for the City of Kingston - May 2014.
-NYSDEC L. Heady)
+The NRI noted that these findings aligned very closely with those of previous habitat studies conducted by the New York State Department of Environmental Conservation (NYSDEC) and Hudsonia, Ltd., a not-for-profit institute for environmental research and education.

 Using the findings of this NRI, an Open Space Index (OSI) was developed.
 The OSI database gives the city the ability to identify-by individual tax parcel-the presence and size of select natural resources.
 This is an important tool which can be utilized to identify the potential impact to important conservation features at the earliest stages of development review, giving land-use and design review boards (including but not limited to the Kingston Planning Board, Landmark Commission, Heritage Kingston Committee), as well as applicants, knowledge of sensitive features on-site.
 It is the hope of the city that this tool will be used to locate sensitive conservation features on a site or nearby before detailed engineering plans are developed, reducing design costs to applicants and protecting natural features.